ADGEfficiency/local-rag/README.md

-# RAG from Scratch
+# Local RAG

 A RAG tool that can be run locally on your own data.

-An alternative name for this project would be `Minimal RAG`.
+Alternative names for this project would be `Minimal RAG`, or `RAG From Scratch`.

 It uses Ollama for embeddings and LLMs, and DuckDB as a vector database.